SMSpp-Project/tools/README.md

 ### Build and install with makefile

-Some (but not all) the modules have a hand-made makefile that can be manually edited and the used with just
+Some (but not all) the modules have a hand-made makefile that can be manually edited and then used with just

 ```sh
 make